Authorised Distributor · SG

 • Verify against a known standard periodically, even between full calibrations, to catch drift early.

-• Keep calibration and maintenance records — essential where results support regulatory or contractual reporting, and useful even where they don't, as a way to spot instruments trending toward failure.
+• Keep calibration and maintenance records.
+Essential where results support regulatory or contractual reporting, and useful as a way to spot instruments trending toward failure.

-• Train operators on correct calibration technique — a calibration performed with degraded standards, incorrect handling, or a rushed procedure can produce a result that looks like a valid calibration while actually being unreliable.
+• Train operators on correct calibration technique.
+A calibration performed with degraded standards, incorrect handling or a rushed procedure can look valid while actually being unreliable.

 Training and consistency across operators

-In facilities where more than one person performs calibrations or routine testing, consistency between operators is worth deliberate attention.
-Two technicians following what they believe is the same calibration procedure can produce meaningfully different results if small details differ — how long a probe is allowed to stabilise before a reading is accepted, how buffers or standards are handled and stored day to day, or how thoroughly a probe is rinsed between samples.
-A brief, written step-by-step procedure for each routine calibration and test, reviewed periodically and used to train new operators, closes this gap and makes results more comparable over time and across shifts, rather than relying on informal knowledge that can drift or get lost as staff change.
+Where more than one person performs calibrations or routine testing, consistency between operators deserves deliberate attention.
+Two technicians following what they believe is the same procedure can produce meaningfully different results if small details differ: how long a probe is allowed to stabilise, how buffers are handled and stored day to day, or how thoroughly a probe is rinsed between samples.
+A brief, written step-by-step procedure, reviewed periodically and used to train new operators, closes this gap and keeps results comparable across shifts.

 Diagnosing a suspect reading

-When a water quality reading looks wrong — inconsistent with a previous result, inconsistent between duplicate samples, or simply implausible given known conditions — it is worth working through a structured checklist before assuming the underlying water quality has genuinely changed.
-Check the instrument's calibration status and when it was last verified.
-Inspect the probe or optical cell for visible fouling, damage or air bubbles.
-Confirm reagents are within their expiry date and have been stored correctly.
-Consider whether the sample itself was collected, handled and tested according to the method's requirements, since sample handling errors are a common and easily overlooked cause of unreliable results that have nothing to do with the instrument.
-Working through this sequence before accepting a surprising result at face value — or before assuming it must be a genuine water quality event — avoids both false alarms and missed genuine problems.
+When a water quality reading looks wrong, inconsistent with a previous result, inconsistent between duplicate samples, or simply implausible, work through a structured checklist before assuming the underlying water quality has genuinely changed.
+Check the instrument's calibration status.
+Inspect the probe or optical cell for fouling, damage or air bubbles.
+Confirm reagents are in date and were stored correctly.
+And consider whether the sample itself was collected, handled and tested according to the method's requirements, since sample handling errors are a common, easily overlooked cause of unreliable results that have nothing to do with the instrument.

 Building a practical calibration schedule

-Rather than applying a single blanket interval across every instrument and parameter, an effective calibration schedule reflects the actual criticality and drift characteristics of each measurement.
-High-stakes parameters feeding real-time process control or regulatory compliance decisions warrant more frequent calibration and verification than a general indicative check.
-Parameters known to drift quickly (pH is a common example) need shorter intervals than more stable measurements.
-And instruments in harsher operating conditions — high fouling potential, extreme temperatures, heavy day-to-day use — generally need more frequent attention than equivalent instruments in gentler conditions.
-Reviewing as-found calibration data over time, as with any instrument category, is the most reliable way to tune these intervals to what your specific instruments and conditions actually require, rather than relying solely on generic manufacturer defaults.
+Rather than one blanket interval across every instrument and parameter, an effective schedule reflects each measurement's actual criticality and drift characteristics.
+High-stakes parameters feeding process control or compliance decisions warrant more frequent attention than a general indicative check, and instruments in harsher conditions, high fouling potential, extreme temperatures, heavy daily use, generally need more frequent attention.
+Reviewing as-found calibration data over time is the most reliable way to tune these intervals to what your instruments actually require, rather than relying solely on generic manufacturer defaults.

-For results that support compliance reporting or internal quality decisions, a calibration or verification record is only as useful as what it actually captures.
-Beyond a simple pass/fail note, a genuinely useful record includes the date and time, the reference standard used and its own traceability or certification, the as-found reading before any adjustment, the as-left reading after adjustment where applicable, and the identity of whoever performed the calibration.
-This level of detail supports two things at once: it gives an auditor or regulator the documentation they need to trust the underlying results, and it gives your own team the data needed to spot a sensor or instrument that is drifting faster than expected over successive calibrations, well before that drift becomes large enough to produce a genuinely wrong result in the field.
+Beyond a simple pass or fail note, a genuinely useful calibration record includes the date and time, the reference standard used and its traceability, the as-found reading before adjustment, the as-left reading after, and who performed the calibration.
+This gives an auditor the documentation to trust the results, and gives your team the data to spot a sensor drifting faster than expected, before that drift produces a genuinely wrong field result.

-As with any precision instrument, there comes a point where continuing to recalibrate an ageing probe or sensor stops being the most cost-effective choice compared with replacing it.
-Signals worth watching for include an increasing as-found drift trend over successive calibrations, a sensor requiring more frequent adjustment than it used to, physical wear or damage to a probe or optical component that cleaning cannot fully address, or an instrument old enough that spare parts and manufacturer calibration support are becoming harder to source.
-Tracking calibration history over time — not just whether each calibration passed, but how much adjustment was needed each time — turns this into a proactive, planned replacement decision rather than something only discovered when an instrument finally fails in service, potentially at an inconvenient moment for a critical monitoring point.
+As with any precision instrument, there comes a point where recalibrating an ageing probe stops being the most cost-effective choice compared with replacing it.
+Watch for an increasing as-found drift trend over successive calibrations, a sensor needing more frequent adjustment, physical wear cleaning cannot address, or an instrument old enough that spare parts are becoming harder to source.
+Tracking calibration history, not just pass or fail but how much adjustment was needed each time, turns this into a proactive, planned replacement decision rather than something discovered when an instrument fails in service.

 Building calibration into daily operating routine

-The facilities that get the most reliable results from their water quality instruments tend to treat basic calibration and verification checks as a routine part of daily or weekly operation, not a separate administrative task performed only when a certificate is about to expire.
-Building a short, standard checklist — probe cleaning, a quick verification check, reagent expiry glance — into an existing daily or shift routine costs very little time and catches most developing issues long before they affect a result that matters.
+The facilities that get the most reliable results tend to treat basic calibration and verification checks as a routine part of daily or weekly operation, not a separate administrative task performed only when a certificate is about to expire.
+Building a short, standard checklist, probe cleaning, a quick verification check, reagent expiry glance, into an existing daily or shift routine costs very little time and catches most developing issues long before they affect a result that matters.

 Calibration support in Singapore

-Measurands is an authorised Hach distributor and, through our sister calibration lab, supports the ongoing calibration of water quality instrumentation locally for customers in Singapore, Batam and Bintan — helping keep results defensible and instruments in service rather than sitting idle awaiting overseas calibration.
+Measurands is an authorised Hach distributor and, through our sister calibration lab, supports the ongoing calibration of water quality instrumentation locally for customers in Singapore, Batam and Bintan, keeping results defensible and instruments in service rather than sitting idle awaiting overseas calibration.
 We can also advise on practical maintenance routines and consumable replacement schedules specific to the instruments and parameters you operate, so calibration and maintenance work together to keep your monitoring programme reliable between service visits.

 Frequently asked questions